Gyalshing District, Sikkim

 List of Subdivisions in Gyalshing District

 Gyalshing District is divided into 3 Subdivisions for administrative and revenue purposes.
 In total, there are 71 villages under these subdivisions.
-The table below lists each subdivision along with village count and geographical area.
+The table below lists each subdivision along with village count and area.

 Population of Gyalshing District

-| Particulars | Total | Rural | Urban |
+| Category | Total | Rural | Urban |

 |---|---|---|---|